 Tomahawk: Used by Native Americans and effective in close hand-to-hand combat.
 They could also be thrown at the enemy.

 Cannons: They were used in the Revolutionary War by both armies were smoothbore, muzzle-loading guns and made of cast iron or bronze.

 When fired, the recoil moved the gun backward, requiring it to be moved into position for the next shot.
 The guns ranged in size from 2-pounders to 42-pounders, a reference to the weight of the shot being fired.

-These guns fired multiple types of projectiles including solid shots, shells (hollow projectiles filled with gunpowder), canisters (metal projectile filled with multiple smaller balls), and grape (a canvas bag containing lead or iron balls).
+These guns fired multiple types of projectiles, including solid shots, shells (hollow projectiles filled with gunpowder), canisters (metal projectiles filled with multiple smaller balls), and grapes (canvas bags containing lead or iron balls).

-Mortars: They differed from cannon in both appearance and firing principles.
+Mortars: They differed from cannons in both appearance and firing principles.
 A mortar was mounted on a flatbed, resembling a large block of wood.

 An elevating wedge raised the barrel, enabling the mortar to fire an exploding shell, called a "bomb," in a high trajectory.

 Fired properly, the bomb would fly over earthworks and explode while still airborne, raining shrapnel over the enemy

 Howitzer: The howitzer combined the principles of both the cannon and the mortar.
 Mounted on a field carriage, the howitzer fired both bombs and cannonballs at a flat or high trajectory.